HOME American Rescue Plan

 As with annual HOME funds, the Eugene Springfield HOME Consortium Governing Board (Governing Board) decide specific funding priorities.
 More information is available about the Governing Board.

 HOME-ARP Allocation Plan

-Please see the link to open the HOME-ARP Allocation Plan that was submitted to the US Department of Housing and Urban Development (HUD) for approval on August 9, 2022.
+Please see the link to open the HOME-ARP Allocation Plan that was approved by the US Department of Housing and Urban Development (HUD) in August 2022.

 The proposed uses of the HOME-ARP funds are the following:

 - Supporting vulnerable communities with services such as housing counseling